zapier/kubechecks/docs/build-system.md

 Kubechecks uses Docker Buildx with BuildKit for building container images and native Go tooling for testing and validation.

+> **Migration Complete:** The build system has been successfully migrated from Earthly to Docker Buildx (December 2025).
+See the [Migration from Earthly](#migration-from-earthly) section below for details on changes and improvements.

 ## Quick Start

 ### Build locally